Stolz/linux-cheat-sheets/git_simple_workflow.md

 	git fetch origin master
 	git rebase origin/master

-I use rebase instead of merge to integrate the master branch changes but keeping your changes on top.
-You can also use __rebase -i__ to to group several of your commits into a single commit.
-Read further for more details.
+`rebase` integrate any commits to master branch into my current branch but keeping your changes on top of the changes made to the master branch.
+You can also use __rebase -i__ to to group several of your commits into a single commit (read further for more details).

+After deailing with any possible conflicts and making sure your new code works, it's time to merge your branch into master.

+	git checkout master
+	git merge my_new_branch

 Optionally, delete the finsihed branch